-Of the 153 initiatives in which Brazil participated between 2022 and as provider in almost 80% of its bilateral exchanges and in 2 out of prevailed in its participation in Regional SSC.
+Of the 153 initiatives in which Brazil participated between 2022 and 2023, 57% were implemented through Bilateral SSC, 25% through Regional SSC and 18% through Triangular Cooperation.
+Brazil acted as provider in almost 80% of its bilateral exchanges and in 2 out of 3 of the Triangular Cooperation initiatives.
+The role "Both", in turn, prevailed in its participation in Regional SSC.